 From the Kontent.ai team’s experience, well-modeled projects are more successful from both result and satisfaction points of view.
 For us, content modeling is one of the most important things that can decide the success of your project.

-If you already know the basics and want to go further, take our e-learning course to master content modeling today.
+If you already know the basics and want to go further, hop on our content modeling e-learning path to master content modeling.

 Detailed and careful preparation, with great ingredients and a bit of uniqueness, will set you up for success if you plan to open your own coffee chain.
 The same can be said for the content model.

 The content model is the foundation of your project and although it may have similarities with the content models of others, it will have some unique traits.
 It’s so unique that no one will have exactly the same content model as you or your company.
 It’s only yours and no one else’s.

 Creating a good model is hard, so the best approach is to start small and iterate.
 This can be done by building it in a flexible and extensible way.
 This should be your mantra for the whole process.
 On top of that, involve at least one stakeholder per department to address their needs and get internal buy-in for the model.

 In this tutorial, we will use the coffee example to illustrate content modeling better, but here are some other real-life examples you could use to understand different content modeling terms.

 |Building blueprint||Steps||Order of sections||Assembly model|